microsoft/Litmus/SumEval/README.md

 Helper Code and Datasets for the 1st Workshop on Scaling Up Multilingual Evaluation (SUMEval).

 ## Submission Instructions

+*Note: Currently we are only releasing the "test" split and not the "surprise" split, which shall be made available soon.
+Hence, the link below for the surprise languages will not work for now, but you can ignore those and make your submissions for the "test" split.*

 The test files are located in [`data/test_release/`](data/test_release/), and contain (1) the training configurations and (2) the languages for which the predictions are to be made.

 We have three types of test files (in most cases) for every dataset-model pair: